qgis/QGIS-Documentation/docs/user_manual/introduction/general_tools.rst

 Grid
 ....

-|addGrid| :sup:`Grid` allows you to add a coordinate grid and coordinate
+|addGrid| :menuselection:`Grid` allows you to add a coordinate grid and coordinate
 annotations to the map canvas.

 #.
-Select :menuselection:`View --> Decorations --> Grid...` to open the dialog.
+Select menu option :menuselection:`View --> Decorations --> Grid...` to open the dialog.

    .. _figure_decorations_grid: